muyun/dev.kbs/README.md

 #### functions
-* a network of  blog service which you can control
+* A network of blog service where you can control your content
+* features
+  - TODO